mfgryan/hensystem/scripts/examples/README.md

 ## Examples

-  This directory contains examples to act as a shell reference.
+  This directory contains examples to act as a shell references.